Department for International Trade

-The Department for International Trade (DIT) was a department of His Majesty's Government responsible for striking and extending trade agreements between the United Kingdom and foreign countries, as well as for encouraging foreign investment and export trade.
+The Department for International Trade (DIT) was a department of the United Kingdom Government, from July 2016 to February 2023.
+It was responsible for striking and extending trade agreements between the United Kingdom and foreign countries, as well as for encouraging foreign investment and export trade.

 DIT's purpose was to develop, coordinate and deliver a new trade policy for the United Kingdom, including preparing for and then negotiating free trade agreements and market access deals with non-EU countries.

 The final Secretary of State for International Trade, was Kemi Badenoch.
-On 7 February 2023, the department was merged in a reshuffle with parts of the former Department for Business, Energy and Industrial Strategy to form the new Department of Business and Trade.
+On 7 February 2023, the department was merged in a reshuffle with parts of the former Department for Business, Energy and Industrial Strategy to form the new Department for Business and Trade.
 Badenoch became Secretary of State for Business and Trade.

+The department was scrutinised by the International Trade Select Committee.

 History

 The department was created by former Prime Minister Theresa May, shortly after she took office on 13 July 2016, following the United Kingdom's vote to leave the European Union.
 It took on the responsibilities of UK Trade & Investment, which was previously operated by both the Foreign Office and the Department for Business, Innovation and Skills; it also took on the latter's other relevant trade functions, as well as responsibility for UK Export Finance.
 In doing so, the department can trace its institutional history back to the longstanding Department of Trade and Industry (1970-2007), itself formed from a merger of the Board of Trade with the short-lived Ministry of Technology in 1970.

 The Board of Trade was the government body, arising from the Privy Council with historic responsibility for British commerce and industry.
 When the UK joined the European Economic Community in 1973, the Board lost most of its powers and responsibilities, which had become a competencies of the EEC, later the European Union.
 Nevertheless, the Board persisted as a dormant institution whose presidency remained a subsidiary title of the Secretary of State with responsibilities for trade.
 In 2017 the Board was reconstituted as an advisory body, designed to engage with the whole of the UK on the UK’s global trade and investment agenda, with a focus on promoting the UK regions as destinations to trade and do business with.
 The Board's president remains the Secretary of State for International Trade, who by virtue of their membership of the Privy Council, is the only member.
 Advisors to the Board include industry leaders, academics, junior ministers in the Department for International Trade, and the Secretaries of State for Scotland, Wales, and Northern Ireland.
 The reports of the Board of Trade are an important form of policy direction for the Department for International Trade.

 By February 2017, the department employed about 200 trade negotiators.

 The department was dissolved on 7 February 2023, and its functions and personnel transferred to the new Department for Business and Trade.